TeaganPMann/1701QCA-Assessment1/experiments/experiments.md

 ### SETTING THE TONE WITH A PIEZO BUZZER ###

 The point of this experiment is to allow the user to create sound with the Micro:bit.
 The website where you code the Micro:bit has a lot of tones available for the user to install onto the Micro:bit.
 The way to get the sound to work is either by using the buzzer, in the case of this experiment, or by connecting wired headphones or earphones directly to the Micro:bit via Crocodile (Alligator) clips, or aluminium foil.

+For this experiment, you need the following;

+x1 Piezo Element Buzzer.

+x2 Male to Female jumper wires.

 #### Photo of completed project ####